mozaik-association/mozaik/docs/1Contacts Module.md

 !!! info "Address"

     The encoding of addresses on the contact form is facilitated by the auto-completion fonctionnality that the system provides.
 This fonctionnality allows you to choose the city and the street from a list of predefined choices.
-This system allows to avoid encoding errors and helps detect duplicates.
+It is use to avoid encoding errors and helps detect duplicates.

     :warning:Depending on their address, the contacts are associated with a local group/instance of the organisation.
 When the address changes, the instance of the contact can also be updated.
     !!! example